What is this article about?

+Lack of motivation can impact negatively on the individual’s participation in rehabilitation and recovery phases post-stroke.
+Decreased participation and engagement during rehabilitation greatly influences the level of function gained, length of hospital stay, mood and discharge destination.
 Motivation is the drive or reason that a patient has to participate in their rehabilitation.
 However, motivation levels can be negatively affected by apathy and depression, which are commonly seen in the stroke patient population.
-In the literature and in clinical practice, the terms “depression” and “apathy” are often used interchangeably.
+In literature and in clinical practice, the terms depression and apathy; are often used interchangeably.
 In psychiatric medicine, apathy is viewed as a symptom of depression.
-Neurologically there are distinct differences between these two phenomenon.
+Neurologically, there are distinct differences between these two phenomena.